kiewic/kiewic.github.io/_posts/2014-07-26-win32-mutex-handles-and-windbg-handle-extension.md

 - Win32
 - WinDbg
 status: publish
-type: post
 published: true
 permalink: /2014-07-26/win32-mutex-handles-and-windbg-handle-extension
 icon: traffic-light.svg
 ---
-<p>A <strong>mutex</strong> is like a lock that is shared between processes.
-So if we run two instances of the following program at the same time, the second instance will hang/wait 10 seconds before acquiring the mutex.</p>
+A **mutex** is like a lock that is shared between processes.
+So if we run two instances of the following program at the same time, the second instance will hang/wait 10 seconds before acquiring the mutex.

+{% highlight cpp %}
-<pre>#include "stdafx.h"
+#include "stdafx.h"
-#include &lt;Windows.h&gt;
+#include <Windows.h>
-#include &lt;synchapi.h&gt;
+#include <synchapi.h>

 int main(int argc, _TCHAR* argv[])
 {